Approach to the Patient with Gastrointestinal Disease

 Most nutrient absorption occurs in the small intestine.
 The intestinal mucosal villus architecture provides maximal surface area for absorption and is endowed with specialized enzymes and transporters.
 Triturated food from the stomach mixes with pancreatic juice and bile in the duodenum.
 Pancreatic juice contains enzymes for carbohydrate, protein, and fat digestion as well as bicarbonate to optimize the pH for enzyme activation.
 Bile secreted by the liver and stored in the gallbladder is essential for lipid digestion.
 The proximal intestine is optimized for rapid absorption of most nutrients and minerals, whereas the ileum is better suited for absorbing vitamin B12 and bile acids.
 Bile contains by-products of erythrocyte degradation, toxins, medications, and cholesterol for fecal evacuation.
 Small intestinal motor function delivers indigestible residue into the colon for processing.
 The ileocecal junction is a sphincteric structure that prevents coloileal reflux, maintaining small-intestinal sterility.

 The colon prepares waste for evacuation.
-The colonic mucosa dehydrates the stool, decreasing daily volumes of 1000–1500 ...
+The colonic mucosa dehydrates the stool, decreasing daily volumes ...